hipaa compliant forms

 • Dates pertaining to treatment or medical care

-HIPAA requirements must be followed by all covered entities (healthcare providers, health insurances, and clearinghouses) and business associates involved in data collection and management of PHI.
+HIPAA requirements must be followed by all covered entities (healthcare providers, health insurance, and clearinghouses) and business associates involved in data collection and management of PHI.
 These organizations must also only use software and tools that maintain HIPAA compliance.
 In short, all organizations involved with PHI must follow strict rules for how to store and exchange medical data as well as protect it against unauthorized access.

 PHI includes any information identifying an individual and relating to their health status, healthcare services received, or payment for healthcare.
 For example, an online appointment scheduling system collecting patient names, contact information, and appointment dates qualifies as PHI.

-How to Create HIPAA Compliant Forms
+How to create HIPAA-compliant Forms

 HIPAA-compliant forms must meet three criteria: secure data collection and storage methods, patient consent, and user authentication and access controls.
 See below for details.